Procedurally-Generated-Human/Procedurally-Generated-Human/README.md

 I'm Parsa, a sophomore studying Computer Engineering at Razi university.

 The majority of my repositories are small to medium scale projects that i work on during my free time.
-After working on a lot of different projects in quite a few different fields, these are currently the subjects in which i have the most interest/experience in:
+These are currently the subjects in which i have the most experience/interest in:
-- Genetic Algorithms
-- Machine Learning Models

 - Backend Development
+- Machine Learning
+- Genetic Algorithims
 - Procedural Generation
 - Encryption/Steganography